DogoCaraballo/OSRS-SimpleAlchCalculator/README.md

 #### Known errors:
--Will crash if you add a wrong item name in the code.
+- Will crash if you add a wrong item name in the code.
--Outdated code.
+- Outdated code.
 Wiki's changed, data collection is broken.